almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-03-04-cloud-and-thread-safe-code.md

 {% endhighlight %}
 <br>

-1. **Placing the Order (Calling the Async Method)**: You go to the coffee shop (start your program) and order a coffee (call an asynchronous method, GetContentAsync).
+1. **Placing the Order (Calling the Async Method)**: You go to the coffee shop and order a coffee (call an asynchronous method, GetCoffeeAsync).
 The coffee shop is busy (the system is doing work), so you're told to wait for your name to be called (the async operation will complete in the future).

 2. **Waiting for the Coffee (Awaiting the Async Task)**: Instead of waiting normally, you decide to stand at the counter, not move and stare at the barista uncomfortably until you get your coffee (using .Result or .Wait()), effectively blocking anyone else from ordering (blocking the main thread).